pgdr/talks/kraftig/talk.md

 library, the pros and cons are:

 * implement it yourself, you (or rather your team) carries the weight
 * use somebody else's implementation, they carry the weight, you only carry the load of using that library (which may or may not be expensive)

-If all else is equal, less code is better than more code.
-Fewer lines is lower weight.
+If all else is equal, _less code_ is better than _more code_.
+Fewer lines equals lower weight.

 We should think in terms of code as being something that's just there for the API to work.

+> Thou shalt study thy libraries and strive not to re-invent them without cause,
+> that thy code may be short and readable and thy days pleasant and productive.

+-- Henry Spencer's _"The Ten Commandments for C Programmers"_

 ## How to design a good API